The Road to Serfdom

 Relation to Hayek’s Other Texts

 This book is the popular front of Hayek’s critique of central planning.
-Its theoretical underpinnings are in Individualism and Economic Order — particularly “The Use of Knowledge in Society” and the “Socialist Calculation” essays.
-Its monetary-theoretic counterpart is Prices and Production and Other Works, where Hayek explains the business-cycle effects of credit expansion that he saw as a quieter parallel form of the same planning impulse.
+Its theoretical underpinnings are in Individualism and Economic Order — particularly The Use of Knowledge in Society and the “Socialist Calculation” essays.
+Its monetary-theoretic counterpart is Prices and Production and Other Works — a separate line of Hayek’s work on the business-cycle effects of credit expansion (money and capital theory), distinct from the political-planning argument of Road rather than a restatement of it.

 See Also